Britain granted short Brexit delay, won't leave European Union next week

 Breaking News Emails

-British Prime Minister Theresa May's won approval of her request for an extension to the deadline for the U.K. to exit the European Union, delaying the departure until either early April or late May.
+British Prime Minister Theresa May on Thursday won approval of her request for an extension to the deadline for the U.K. to exit the European Union, delaying the departure until either early April or late May.

-Donald Tusk, president of the European Council, announced his consent to the extension on Twitter Thursday.
+Donald Tusk, president of the European Council, announced his consent to the extension on Twitter after a summit in Brussels.
 Tusk said he would push the deadline to May 22, but only if the U.K. Parliament approves a withdrawal agreement next week.

 If British lawmakers fail to approve the Brexit deal — which they have already defeated twice — the deadline for departure will be on April 12.

-The grant of the delay comes a day after May delivered a televised speech to the public after Parliament's twice rejecting the withdrawal agreement she negotiated with the E.U.
+After the second defeat of the withdrawal agreement she negotiated with the E.U., May asked European leaders for a short delay to the March 29 exit date.

-After the second defeat by lawmakers, May asked European leaders for a short delay in the March 29 Brexit deadline.
+The decision to grant the delay came a day after May delivered a televised speech to the public blaming Parliament for the Brexit impasse.
+It was met with anger from across the political spectrum.

 “Pitting Parliament against the people in the current environment is dangerous and reckless," Nandy said in a tweet.
 "It will have cost her support."